 There is also something called the Home Buyers’ Plan which is a program that allows you to withdraw money from your Registered Retirement Savings Plan (RRSP) to help pay for your home, as long as you pay back the funds within 15 years5.

 What are the different costs you need to factor in when buying a home?

 There are more costs that need to be covered besides the price tag of the home you want to purchase.
-In fact, there are lots of little hidden costs that you should keep in mind when you establish your budget.
+In fact, there are lots of additional costs to keep in mind when you establish your budget.
 Some of these costs that may or may not apply to you include:

 - Legal fees